-In the past week the Mortgage Market has seen adverse effects due to the coronavirus.
+The Mortgage Market has seen adverse effects due to the coronavirus.
 Our Mortgage Broker in Middlesbrough hopes to keep all out customers upto date with what is going on in the Mortgage Market as a safe heads up.
-Recently, a few things have changed so if you’re having financial worries or doubious thoughts about your mortgage, then we hope you’ll find our Mortgage Advice in Middlesbrough useful.
+Recently, a few things have changed so if you’re having financial worries or doubious thoughts about your mortgage, then we hope you’ll find our mortgage advice in Middlesbrough useful.

 One of the biggest challenges that the mortgage market is facing is that surveyors and mortgage valuers aren’t able to carry out tasks such as property valuations due to the lockdown.
 This has led to the majority of the market being put on hold.
 Thus causing lenders to not accept many further mortgage applications.

 However, some lenders rely on an Automated Valuation Model (AVM) for a valuation on a property, meaning some applications can go forward, as these valuations are based on data that the lenders receive.
 Although, these types of mortgages are restricted to lower loan-to-values only.